 If, due to time and energy, you are unable to complete the entire Circle Tour, there are shorter hikes within the whole circle, between Duluth and Ontario that you can divert to.

-In the USA, the trail from Duluth up the North Shore is called The Superior Hiking Trail.
+In the United States, the trail from Duluth up the North Shore is called The Superior Hiking Trail.
 The trail is accessible from State Highway 61, secondary roads, and trails which feed into the larger trail.
-All trails are well-marked and maps are available at all information centers, state parks and campgrounds, and many of the local resorts.
+All trails are well-marked and maps are available at all information centers, state parks and campgrounds, and many of the local resorts as well.

 You may want to join the Superior Hiking Trail Association.
 Their website has a detailed map of the towns and landmarks that are along this 210-mile trail; check out a detailed map of the massive trail and some of the smaller hikes that you can visit along the way.